dengking/discrete/docs/LeetCode/LeetCode-区间/Segment-tree&interval-tree/Segment-tree/读物/LeetCode-Recursive-Approach-to-Segment-Trees/index.md

 ### How do we use it?

 As the name suggests, we update nodes lazily.
-In short, we try to postpone updating descendants of a node, until the descendants themselves need to be accessed.
+In short, **we try to postpone updating descendants of a node, until the descendants themselves need to be accessed**.

 For the purpose of applying it to the [Range Sum Query problem](https://leetcode.com/problems/range-sum-query-mutable/), we assume that the `update` operation on a range, increments each element in the range by some amount `val`.